D3FVLT/MagicTouch/README.md

 - Uses private Apple framework (may break with macOS updates)
 - Not available on Mac App Store

+## Support

+If you find this app useful, you can [buy me a coffee ☕](https://www.donationalerts.com/r/whitenobel)

 ## License

 MIT